kunaal0l/barrel_shifter/README.md

 This README documents the design decisions behind implementing barrel shifters using different Verilog modeling approaches.
 The comparison between dataflow and behavioral implementations demonstrates practical engineering trade-offs in digital design.

+If you encounter any suggestions or have questions, please open an issue in the GitHub repository.
 *Happy coding! 🚀*